Mikao Usui was a renowned Tendai Buddhist and the founder of what we know today as “Reiki”.

 He cultivated the five admonitions recommended by Emperor Meiji, which later became known as the Reiki principles:

-- Just for today, I will not worry.
+- Just for today, I am at peace;

-- Just for today, I will respect all life.
+- Just for today, I respect and I’m kind to all life;

 The 3 Things You Have To Remember About Mikao Usui